logicalclocks/terraform-provider-hopsworksai/docs/resources/cluster_from_backup.md

 Read-Only:

 - `bucket` (List of Object) The bucket configurations. (see [below for nested schema](#nestedatt--aws_attributes--bucket))
-- `bucket_name` (String) The name of the S3 bucket that the cluster will use to store data in.
 - `ebs_encryption` (List of Object) The EBS disk encryption configuration. (see [below for nested schema](#nestedatt--aws_attributes--ebs_encryption))
 - `ecr_registry_account_id` (String) The account id used for ECR.
 Defaults to the user's account id, inferred from the instance profille ARN.
 - `eks_cluster_name` (String) The name of the AWS EKS cluster.